SnowSoftware/agent-configuration-templates-public/CONTRIBUTING.md

 * [ ] Describe the issue clearly
 * [ ] Keep your code simple

-And don't feel bad, if developers can't reproduce right away.
-They will simply ask for more information.

 __Thank you!__

 Your help and contributions, large or small, make great projects like this possible!